Splinter News: 2013–2019

+2023–present

-On November 29, 2023, it was announced that Jezebel and Splinter were acquired by Paste in an all-cash deal.
+On November 29, 2023, it was announced that Jezebel and Splinter were acquired by Paste Media in an all-cash deal.
 Josh Jackson, a co-founder and the editor-in-chief of Paste, commented that they had not considered purchasing the websites until after learning of Jezebel's closure in November 2023.
 Jackson announced plans to relaunch Splinter in 2024 ahead of the 2024 United States elections.
 Splinter officially relaunched on March 26, 2024, with new editor-in-chief Jacob Weindling, who was previously a politics staff writer for Paste.

+On November 21, 2025, Jackson announced that Splinter would be merged into Jezebel with its opinions and news coverage in a dedicated Splinter section on Jezebel's website; the website's archive, from the start of Splinter "as part of Fusion TV to its latest iteration under Weindling's leadership", will also be included in this section.
+Jackson explained that while Paste Media had revived two inactive outlets, Splinter "had lain dormant far longer" than Jezebel, and that, along with ongoing industry pressures, led the company to combine the two under the Jezebel brand.
+Jackson wrote that Weindling will continue "to write every week as Splinter's Editor-at-Large".